Book Review: The Power and the Glory – Graham Greene

 There is then, the image of the famished, alcoholic priest, who spends his last remaining few pesos on wine – not to drink, but to consecrate: to bring God sacramentally present in a world where the Sacraments have all but been eliminated.

-Now idiosyncratic it may be, but I will pause for a digression in the midst of this review.
-For I would like to note that whilst in the course of reading this novel, I was asked to watch a very short film, Help Wanted, which lasted perhaps all of twelve minutes.
+And now I shall take a rather idiosyncratic digression in the midst of this review.
+For I would note that, whilst in the course of reading Greene’s masterpiece, I was asked to watch a very short film, Help Wanted, which lasted perhaps all of twelve minutes.

 It was offered by something called the Spiritual Cinema Circle (http://www.spiritualcinemacircle.com) which is a DVD club offering films, which, as one can see by clinking on the link, promise to: